logzio/logz-docs/_source/user-guide/cloud-siem/security-events.md

 Cloud SIEM logs a security event every time a rule triggers.
 The terms **triggered rules** and **security events** have the same meaning and are used interchangeably.

 The event log includes details about the security incident and the rule that caused it to trigger.
-It also offers an **Investigate** drill down button to quickly pull up the logs that triggered the specific event.
+It also offers an **Investigate** link to quickly pull up the logs that triggered the specific event.

 ![Logz.io Cloud SIEM Summary page](https://dytvr9ot2sszz.cloudfront.net/logz-docs/security-analytics/investigate-600px.png)